sinanislekdemir/payton/README.md

 [![Downloads](https://pepy.tech/badge/payton/month)](https://pepy.tech/project/payton)
 [![Downloads](https://pepy.tech/badge/payton/week)](https://pepy.tech/project/payton)

-Payton is a general-purpose 3D Software Development Kit.
-Simply, a 3D Programming Playground!

-* Payton is a playground.
-Kickstart any idea fast and easy, grow it.
-* Create tools for the next step.
-Create map editors, small animations, small algorithms or artificial intelligence for your game.
-Whenever you need to try a new idea, don't bother to create a new application with all the details.
-Payton comes with all the necessary defaults and that is what makes it unique.
-Almost everything has a pre-set.
-* Game engines and other libraries are way too complex and it takes a long time to start the initial playground.
+Payton is a 3D Software Development Kit that serves as a general-purpose playground for programming.
+With Payton, users can quickly and easily kickstart their ideas and create tools for the next step, such as map editors, small animations, small algorithms, or artificial intelligence for games.
+Unlike game engines and other libraries that can be too complex and time-consuming to start, Payton comes with pre-set defaults, making it unique and simple to use.

-* Payton never intends to take place as a game engine or a full-featured 3D environment.
-There is already plenty of stuff for that purpose.
+Payton is not intended to be a game engine or a full-featured 3D environment as there are already plenty of tools available for those purposes.
+However, it excels at tools programming and allows users to easily visualize their goals and achieve them.
+Users can also move forward from Payton to any other place if they desire.
-* Tools programming is easy.
-* Easy to visualize what you want to achieve or do what you want to do.
-* You can move forward from Payton to any other place if you like.

-We draw 2D graphs and charts in reports and we generally understand much more easily when we visualize the data.
-But in some cases, visualizing exceeds 2 dimensions.
-We require to have third and even fourth dimensions.
-(And on top of those, the definition of the fourth dimension as time can get foggy in terms of relativity.)

-Payton gives you the ability to extend your graphics into 4 dimensions.
-It is not software but a software development toolkit/library built with Python.
-This will give users the ability to read real-time data from sensors, cameras or any other data sources in realtime and visualize them in real-time.
-The data source can be a thermometer, a random number generator, a toy car connected to a speed sensor, a map, a vehicle port or anything that generates time-based 3D data.
-Furthermore, it can be a time-based formula.
-As this can get too complex, software with that complexity will probably be too hard to use and understand where Payton is designed to be as simple as it can be.
-So easy to program that a newbie can kick-start it just by following the tutorials.
+While 2D graphs and charts are useful in reports, some cases require visualizing data in 3 or 4 dimensions.
+Payton enables users to extend their graphics into 4 dimensions and read real-time data from sensors, cameras, or any other data source.
+These sources can be anything that generates time-based 3D data, including thermometers, random number generators, toy cars connected to speed sensors, maps, or vehicle ports.
+Payton can even handle time-based formulas.
+Although it can get complex, Payton is designed to be easy to use, even for beginners who can follow the tutorials to kick-start their programming skills.

 ## Contents of this Document: